Gas Safety Certificate For Landlords

 The Gas Safety Regulations 1998 place a statutory duty on all landlords of residential property to ensure that all gas appliances, pipe work and flues are maintained in a safe condition.

-How often do I need a Gas Safety Check?
+How often do I need to renew my gas safety certificate?

-Gas Safety Certificate’s last for 12 months, so a safety check on all gas appliances need to be done annually.
+Gas Safety Certificates remain valid for 12 months, which means safety checks on all gas fixtures and appliances needs to be conducted on an annual basis.

 What do I do with the Gas Safety Certificate?

-You should keep the original copy of the certificate for yourself.
-You must also give your tenant a copy of these gas safety records within 28 days of the checks being done, or give a copy of the gas safety record to a new tenant before they move in.
+You should keep the original copy of the certificate and provide your existing tenant with a copy within 28 days of the checks being done, while new tenants should be given a copy before they move into the premises.

-Do I need a Gas Safety Certificate for each rental property I own?
+Do I need a Certificate for each rental property I own?

-Yes.
 You need a Gas Safety Certificate per rental property.
-So if you have a portfolio of 12 properties, you will need a separate Gas Safety Certificate’s for each property.
+If you have a portfolio of 12 properties, each property will require an annual gas safety inspection and require its own certificate/report.

 What is a Gas Safe registered engineer?